Popular Types of Potatoes & how to Cook Them

-Potato varieties and how to use them
+Types of potatoes and how to cook them

 Potatoes are a root vegetable and member of the nightshade family, their starchy tuber is grown beneath the soil and harvested once mature.

+According to 5+ a Day "53% of New Zealanders now consume potatoes four times a week".
 To satisfy demand, potatoes are available to buy throughout the year, with new season potatoes available from August to February.

 Waxy and smooth potatoes